-Statement by director responsible for the business DCW Limited is working towards implementing responsibility report, highlighting ESG-related challenges, targets and achievements (listed entity has flexibility achieving the targets given under the PAT VII regarding the placement of this disclosure)
+Statement by director responsible for the buresponsibility report, highlighting ESG-related chall targets and achievements (listed entity has fleregarding the placement of this disclosure)

-various energy conservation projects towards cycle.
-DCW Limited has also obtained EPR certification under the Brand owner category.
+8. Details of the highest authority responsible for impleme and oversight of the Business Responsibility policy (ie itments, ame are DCW's Chlor-Alkali plant of Sahupuram comes under PAT (VII Cycle) wherein a target of 0.818 MToE/ton of Caustic equivalent has been given by the Bureau of Energy Efficiency (BEE).
+DCW has implemented energy conservation projects for achieving the targets given with the key one being the Power Purchase Agreements (PPA) signed.
 DCW Limited has signed Power Purchase Agreements with Kaze Renewables Private Limited ("SPV" / "Power Producer") to establish two Renewable Power Plants in Tamil Nadu having combined captive capacity of 44.5 MWp under Captive Power Scheme, whereunder the said SPV as a Captive Generator shall be supplying solar power to the Company as a Captive User for its manufacturing plant(s) located in the State of Tamil Nadu.